baberibrar/selteq-task/README.md

 ## Overview

-This Django project, named "Selteq-Task," serves as a foundation for a custom authentication and authorization system, API development, Celery integration for asynchronous tasks, and Docker containerization.
+This Django project, named "selteq_task," serves as a foundation for a custom authentication and authorization system, API development, Celery integration for asynchronous tasks, and Docker containerization.

 ## Project Structure